 For many children, school meals are their only source of consistent nutrition.
-The importance of school meals has never been more apparent than when school buildings closed for classroom learning in the spring of 2020 due to the pandemic.
+The importance of school meals had never been more apparent than when school buildings closed for classroom learning in the spring of 2020 due to the pandemic.
 Over the years, the New York City Department of Education has expanded access to school meals by implementing Breakfast After the Bell programs in select schools and offering no-cost breakfast and lunch to all students.

-- Ensure full implementation of Breakfast After the Bell programs in all New York City public schools. - Support increased funding for school kitchen capital projects and resources to protect school cafeteria staff members. - Support efforts to provide culturally relevant food as part of the school meal programs. - □ Increase access to Summer Meals Programs - Expand the number of School Pantries and Mobile Markets.
+- Ensure full implementation of Breakfast After the Bell programs in all New York City public schools. - Support increased funding for school kitchen capital projects and resources to protect school cafeteria staff members. - Support efforts to expand access to culturally relevant food as part of the school meal programs. - □ Increase access to Summer Meals Programs through new sites and outreach programs. - Expand the number of School Pantries and Mobile Markets.